tumaer/SciML/lecture/cc-4-rnn.md

 * U-Net
 * Convolutional LSTM, i.e. encoding with CNNs, propagating in time with the LSTM, and then decoding with CNNs again
-* Sequence Translationa as just now
+* Sequence Translation as just now

 and an unending list of applications which you have seen in practice but have not seen in the course yet